COSC3020/isomorphism-connectivity-ross223/README.md

 can be formed, as each node in A can be mapped to exactly one node in B with no nodes remaining.

-Therefore, grpahs A and B are isomorphic by the definition, and since they are both not completely connected, this means that two graphs to not have to be completely connected to be isomorphic.
+Therefore, graphs A and B are isomorphic by the definition, and since they are both not completely connected, this means that two graphs to not have to be completely connected to be isomorphic.